 If you’re asking “how do I get emergency custody of a child,” you should learn whether a Child Pickup Order is appropriate.
 A child pick up order is generally issued in response to an emergency motion filed by someone with pre-existing legal rights over the child in question when the child is being prevented from returning to their rightful custodian.
 Most often the opposing party is not notified of the proceedings.
-To be considered as such you must have either a court order granting you legal rights or time sharing; or be a biological mother who had the child in question out of wedlock, and lacks any court documents establishing another individual’s parental rights.
+To be considered an emergency, there must be some legal basis- generally a custody order or a biological parent who had the child in question out of wedlock when there is no court document establishing another individual’s parental rights.
 Although we are Tallahassee family law attorneys, we have obtained child pick up orders for children to be picked up throughout Florida and elsewhere in the U.S. In tis video, one of our family lawyers, Bryan Hesser, discusses his experience regarding obtaining an order granting emergency custody of a child?

 When granting child pick up orders, Florida courts are quite rigorous in their demands for appropriate justifications and proper paperwork, mostly out of respect for the other party’s right to due process, which allows the them to present their side of the story.
 Thus, it falls on the person requesting the order to prove that the situation is a true emergency, and merits the immediate forceful removal of the child.
 These factors make emergency relief somewhat rare, which is why it is vital you contact a competent lawyer to guide you through the process.

 In What Settings are Child Pickup Orders Entered?